 “So that I can answer any questions you have on the proposal, when would be a good time to speak next week?
 OK I’ll send you over a calendar invite now.
 Before the call, please have a look through the proposal and jot down any questions you have."

 "So that I can fully understand which solution would be the best fit for you, the next steps are to arrange a meeting with yourself and Julie.
 Which dates works best for you both?
 Great, I'll send yourself and Julie over a calendar invite with the agenda over now."

 "I am in the area next Monday and Wednesday.
 Great, how does Wednesday at 2pm sound?
 I'll send you an invite.
 So that I can prepare effectively, what would you like to discuss in the meeting?"

-Embed the Golden Habit into your brains, and commit to saying it after every sales (or dating) conversation you have this week.
+Embed this habit into your brain, and commit to saying it after every sales (or dating) conversation you have this week.
 You will start to find your diary filling up with Dreamboat opportunities, and your sales figures looking mighty fine.

 LIKE THIS BLOG?
-YOU'LL LOVE THE TOP PERFORMER JOURNAL
+YOU'LL LOVE OUR SIMPLE STEP-BY-STEP GUIDE:

 Or order your very own Top Performer Journal today.

 Blog written by Jen Wagstaff, CreativeMind Sales Training